Asphocarp/Unitodo/RAW.md

 ---

+- [x] 0 fix: profile and optimize frontend performance, when the list is >800 items. via virtualized list.
 - [x] 3 maybe optimize via hash of ori-content?
 X - no need, the content is not long
 - [x] 0 X fancy: merge rust-module into node.js via napi-rs - X only to -5ms json parsing, tranmission is not bottleneck!
 - [x] 1 X store entire line in the json, to future-proof when writing back to the file? no need, we only change the todo content